fermmm/boilerplate-typescript-react-redux-webpack/README.md

 -  **React:** 16.13 (hooks supported)

--  **Redux:** It's optional, use the no-redux branch if you want to avoid Redux

 -  **Jest + Enzyme:** Installed and some example basic tests are included

 -  **TSLint:** With rules coded by me and a configuration that bans "object", "any" and other practices that js devs use when they don't fully understand what is the idea of using a static typed language